MinaAlmasi/nlp-at-cogsci/book/class_setup/001_running_jobs.md

 # Step 1.
 Run a "job" on UCloud

+The sections below gives you a step-by-step on how to get started with UCloud.
+A short summary of this is:
+1. Find `Coder Python` on the workspace `NLP-E25`
+2. Mount folders `nlp` (created within your own member files) and `resources` (shared drive provided by me)
+3. Choose an appropriate machine size for X amount of hours
+4. Submit a job !

 ## Choose the right workspace
 Go to [https://cloud.sdu.dk/app](https://cloud.sdu.dk/app) and start by choosing the workspace `NLP-E25` in the top right corner (if you are not part of it, check instructions on `Brightspace`):